PavanKings007/Notes_Application/README.md

 # Notes_Application
-This is a Note's Application where we can Note our important topics and categories all the note's according to the topics .
+This is a Note Application where we can Note our important topics and categories all the note's according to the topics.
+## Futures that containts in this Application...................................
+->Note.
+->Archives.
+->Trash.
+->All categories.